pyrmont/argy-bargy/README.md

   - supports user-defined conversions from text input
   - support parsing of combined short options (e.g. `-lah`)
   - support the use of `=` and white space between long options and values
-- parses parameters (argument that are not options)
+- parses parameters (arguments that are not options)
   - supports positional parameters and catch-all parameters
   - supports user-defined conversions from text
+  - supports required parameters and default values
 - parses subcommands
+  - supports arbitrary number of subcommands
   - supports per-subcommand options and parameters
 - generates documentation
   - generates usage help based on parsing rules